Announcements

 Emergency Food Bank will be hosting a MOBILE FARMERS MARKET in the Church parking lot- 4th Friday of every month from 11:30 AM to 12:30 PM—WE WILL NOT HAVE THE MOBILE UNIT ON NOVEMBER 22nd!!
 Please bring your own bags!
 For more information, please contact the Church office at 209-472-2177.
 Please pick up a flyer and help spread the good news to our community!

-Special thank you to Pastor Alexis Easton for preaching and serving Holy Cross today!
+Special thank you to Edward McKenzie for preaching and serving Holy Cross today!

 EMERGENCY FOOD BANK